mattbullen/harvard-cscie15-p4/readme.md

 #### Description

 A Laravel 5, Google Polymer 1.0, and D3.js one page web app for fitness tracking.
+The app tracks your progress in different weightlifting exercises, and displays your work out history in a central graph.
 Details:
-* Laravel handles all of the server-side functionality.
+* Laravel handles all of the server-side functionality and the basic app structure.
-* Polymer handles the browser-side layout, templating, data-binding, and general user flow.
-I chose Polymer since I haven't used it before, and I wanted to try making a true one page app that uses data-binding to update the layout, instead of using multiple templates or pages.
+* Polymer handles the browser-side templating, view-related data-binding, and general user flow.
+I chose Polymer since I haven't used it before, and I wanted to try making a true one page app that uses dynamic data-binding to update the layout, instead of using multiple static templates or pages.
 * I used D3 for the main graph that tracks work out sessions.
 Similar to the page template, the graph is dynamic and autoupdates when the underlying data changes.
 It interfaces with the Laravel back end using AJAX calls.
 I hadn't tried blending D3 with Laravel or Polymer before, either, and aside from needing to pay a little more attention to function scopes, all three work together really nicely.
 * The app uses three MySQL tables: registered user e-mail addresses, a list of exercise names, and a table to hold invidual workout session records.
 * The app uses two sets of CRUD operations: the first set manages the list of exercise names/categories, and the second manages the records of individual work out sessions.